-You can press the F5 key to run the program.
-Alternatively, you can start it manually by going to the debug tab and clicking the green start arrow, as shown in Figure 2.6.
+Press the F5 key to run the program.
+Alternatively, you can start the program manually by going to the 'debug' tab and clicking the green 'start' arrow, as shown in Figure 2.6.

 When the program starts, a pop-up toolbar allows you to stop the program if necessary.
-You can also stop the program at any time using the back button on the EV3 Brick.
+You can also stop the program at any time by using the Back Button on the EV3 Brick.